 MONASTERY OF ST. GEORGE OF CHOZIBA

 The Monastery of St. George of Choziba is the most famous landmark in Wadi Qelt and justly so.
 The cliff-hanging complex, first established around AD 500, with its ancient chapel and gardens, is active and inhabited by Greek Orthodox monks to this day.
-Established during the Byzantine period, it was destroyed by the Persians in AD 614, rebuilt in the 12th century during the Crusader period, abandoned after their defeat, and rebuilt again by Greek monks starting at the end of the 19th century.
+It was destroyed by the Persians in AD 614, rebuilt in the 12th century during the Crusader period, abandoned after their defeat, and rebuilt again by Greek monks starting at the end of the 19th century.

 Visiting the Monastery: